jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 A gambling inspector must ensure, to the extent that is reasonably practicable, compliance with this Act by carrying out the following functions:
   (a) inspecting, monitoring, and auditing, to the extent that is necessary, the conduct of gambling (including inspecting gambling equipment):
   (b) inspecting, monitoring, and auditing, to the extent that is necessary, the counting of money and chips:
-  (c) conducting compliance audits of all aspects of the operations of societies, businesses operating at class 4 venues, and grant recipients, to the extent that is necessary to determine compliance with this Act:
+  (c) conducting compliance audits of all aspects of the operations of gambling operators, businesses operating at class 4 venues, and grant recipients, to the extent that is necessary to determine compliance with this Act:
-  (d) detecting, investigating, and prosecuting offences against this Act and crimes involving dishonesty that involve or relate to gambling, whether committed by a licensed gambling operator or any other person:
+  (d) detecting, investigating, and prosecuting offences against this Act and crimes involving dishonesty that involve or relate to gambling or conducting gambling, whether committed by a licensed gambling operator or any other person:
   (e) liaising and co-operating with other enforcement agencies:
   (f) investigating complaints from members of the public about the conduct of gambling:
   (g) reporting to the Gambling Commission on any matter requested by the Gambling Commission: